-The authorization process for marketing of generic drugs in Indonesia is generally the same as the registration of new product in BPOM (see our response to question 1 of Chapter 3 above).
+The authorization process for marketing of generic drugs in Indonesia is generally the same as the registration of new product in BPOM (see our response to question 1 above).

 Below are some specific requirements for the registration of generic drugs under BPOM Regulation 24/2017:

 - The registration of generic drugs must use generic name in accordance with the International Nonproprietary Names – Modified as set out by the World Health Organization or names as stipulated in the national health program.

 - All manufacturing stages of generic drugs must be done locally, save for a manufacturing stage that cannot be performed locally.